eddyyonnie/Photorific/terrific/README.md

 * This is a credentialed requirement for actually being able to pitch phrases and saying one sees fit into availed categories for the exploration a user's eyes.

 # User stories :
-    * As a user, I would like to see the pitches other people have posted.
     * As a user, I would like to vote on the pitch they liked and give it  a downvote or upvote.
     * As a user, I would like to be signed in for me to leave a comment
     * As a user, I would like to receive a welcoming email once I sign up.